Hitler family: With Charlotte Lobjoie

+With Unity Mitford

-Hitler has also been alleged to have had another son with Unity Mitford, a British socialite who had been within Hitler's inner circle.
+Hitler has also been alleged to have had a son with Unity Mitford, a British socialite who had been within Hitler's inner circle.
 Following Mitford's attempted suicide and return to the United Kingdom, she spent time at Hill View Cottage, a private maternity home in Oxfordshire.
-The theory alleged that Hitler and Mitford had a much closer relationship than previously known, and that Mitford was in fact pregnant and had given birth to Hitler's son, who was subsequently given up for adoption, and whose identity was protected.
+The theory alleges that Hitler and Mitford had a much closer relationship than previously known, and that Mitford was in fact pregnant and had given birth to Hitler's son, who was subsequently given up for adoption, and whose identity was protected.

 Journalist Martin Bright, who had been contacted regarding this theory after publishing a previous article on Mitford, investigated the maternity home.
 Bright found that Hill View Cottage was used as a maternity home during the war and that the presence of Mitford was a consistent rumour throughout the village.
 A look through the birth records at the Oxfordshire register office was also consistent with what Bright's contact had claimed about the maternity home, including that it had been managed by their aunt Betty Norton, but there was no record of Mitford having been at the home.
 A lack of recordkeeping at the home was not uncommon, as had been claimed by the records officer.
 Bright contacted the sister of Unity Mitford, Deborah, who was the last of the Mitford sisters still alive at the time.
 Deborah dismissed the theory of Hitler's baby as "gossip of villagers", but confirmed that Unity had stayed at the maternity home to recover from a nervous breakdown.
 Inquiring with the National Archives, Bright also found a file on Unity sealed under the 100-year rule.
 He received special permission to open it and discovered that in October 1941, Unity Mitford had been consorting with a married RAF test pilot, which Bright stated "was hard evidence that Unity might not have been quite the invalid it was supposed".
 The theory of Mitford giving birth to Hitler's baby was popularised by the Channel 4 documentary Hitler's British Girl, which covered Bright's investigation.

 It had also been revealed that MI5 wished to interrogate her after her return to Britain, and it was only on the intervention of the Home Secretary Sir John Anderson that she was not.
 The Evening Standard wrote of this theory that "Unity would have been happy to bear Hitler's child, preferably in wedlock rather than out of it.
 She never disguised her wish to marry the Führer."
-Unlike Loret, the identity of this alleged son or whether he even exists remains unknown and is near impossible to prove, for this reason many historians and those who knew Mitford personally have dismissed the allegation.
+Unlike Loret, the identity of this alleged son or whether he even exists remains unknown and is nearly impossible to prove; for this reason many historians and those who knew Mitford personally have dismissed the allegation.